MeikaFreckelton/credit-card-app/README.md

 ## Tech Stack

-- MongoDB as the database to store users and their cards.
+- MongoDB as the database to store users and their cards and Mongoose to conenct to the database.
-- Express and Node.js as the backend technologies, for authentication, connecting and writing to the database.
+- Express and Node.js as the backend technologies.
 - React as the front-end framework.
+-
 - Packages include:
   - React-dropdown
   - React-router-dom
   - Nodemon
   - History
   - Axios
-  -
+  - Credit-card-type

 ## Features